Gluing restricted nerves of $\infty$-categories: Multisimplicial descent

 \section{Multisimplicial descent}

 In this section, we study the map of simplicial sets obtained by composing two directions in a multisimplicial nerve.
-Unlike in Theorem \ref{0th}, the two directions are not subject to the Cartesian restriction.
-The main result is Theorem \ref{1pr:multisimplicial_descent}, which can be regarded as a generalization of Deligne's result \cite[Proposition 3.3.2]{SGA4XVII} (see Remark \ref{4re:final}).
+Unlike in Theorem \ref{0th:main}, the two directions are not subject to the Cartesian restriction.
+The main result is Theorem \ref{4th:multisimplicial_descent}, which is a general criterion for the map to be a categorical equivalence.
+We then give more specific sufficient conditions in two important special cases: Theorems \ref{4co:multisimplicial_descent} and \ref{4pr:descent}.
+The latter can be regarded as a generalization of Deligne's result \cite{SGA4XVII}*{Proposition 3.3.2} (see Remark \ref{4re:deligne}).

 In Deligne's theory, a fundamental role is played by the category of compactifications of a morphism $f$, whose objects are factorizations of $f$ as $p\circ q$, where $p$, $q$ belong respectively to the two classes of morphisms in question.
 To properly formulate compactifications of simplices of higher dimensions, we introduce a bit of notation.